LAW 7181 - Introduction to Environmental Law PG

 All reading lists and connections through to the listed materials and readings will be available on MyUni.

 Announcements during the semester will also be posted on MyUni and emailed to all students listed in the course.

 As noted above (and technology willing) it is the intention to record all lectures.
 If for some reason a lecture does not record and a student did not attend that lecture it will be the responsibility of the student to find someone who attend the missed lecture if they want details and notes about what was covered at the time.

 Learning & Teaching Activities

-Learning Activities SummaryThe topics addressed in this course will include the following.
-At the commencement of the course a more detailed timetable for each week will be made available on MyUni.
+Learning Activities SummaryThe lecture and tutorial topics for each week are set out below.
+At the commencement of the course a more detailed timetable for each week will be made available on MyUni:

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must encourage and reinforce learning.